Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Thesis and Comprehensive Examinations

 Master’s degree programs are thesis or non-thesis (additional coursework and, in most programs, a comprehensive exam).
 See specific program descriptions for information.
 Minimally, the thesis committee has three members.
-The chair and a second member must be graduate faculty members from the student’s program or an affiliated program or department.
-See the Graduate Faculty section below for more details.
+The chair and a second member must be regular graduate faculty members from the student’s department or program.
 Guidelines for the thesis are available online at the Graduate School Website.
 Joint manuscripts are not permitted.
 Only an individually authored manuscript will meet the thesis requirements.
 Departments that require the thesis customarily provide additional guidance.

 Refer to the Graduate School website for current information on Graduate School requirements pertaining to thesis publication.